 THE BASICS: Test Before TreatTM

 It is critical to do prognostic and predictive tests before starting each and every treatment.
 These tests predict the likelihood that our CLL / SLL will respond to different therapies.
 One critical test is FISH (fluorescent in situ hybridization) that looks for chromosome abnormalities in the cells’ nuclei.
 For example, finding deletion 17p (del17p) means all chemoimmunotherapy (CIT) won’t work and some targeted therapies may work better than others.
-Another test examines the maturity of our cancer cells by looking at IgVH (aka IgHV) mutation.
-Some “mutated” patients with other good prognostics may have a very long response to one type of CIT: FCR (fludarabine, cyclophosphamide, and rituximab).
+Another test examines the maturity of our cancer cells by looking at IgHV (aka IgVH) mutation.
+Patients with more mature or mutated IgHV tend to have a slower growing or indolent form of CLL.
 TP53 should also be assessed by Next Generation Sequencing (NGS) as its mutation also predicts for poor response to CIT and more aggressive disease.
 Check out our Test Before Treat™ pages on the website.

 WORD/ACRONYM OF THE MONTH: Immunocompromised or Immunosuppressed

 All CLL patients regardless of their treatment status are immunocompromised to some extent that depends on disease stage and treatment history.
 Immunocompromised is a catchall term for different weakened immune defenses.
 85% of CLL patients make lower than normal amounts of antibodies or immunoglobulins such as IGG.
 Immunoglobulin replacement therapy (IGRT) that can be given either by IV or self-administered subcutaneously at home may help.
-T cell function or cellular immunity and the more primitive inate immune system may also be impaired.
-This makes for higher risk for all infections including COVID-19, and for second cancers.
+T cell function or cellular immunity and the more primitive innate immune system may also be impaired.
+This increases the risk for all infections (not only COVID-19), and for second cancers.
 Infection precautions and age and gender appropriate cancer screenings are critical, especially as CLL patients are living longer with newer better treatments.

-The CLL Society is invested in your long life.
-Please invest in the long life of the CLL Society.
+CLL Society is invested in your long life.
+Please invest in the long life of CLL Society.